for injection, for intravenous use

 - have other liver problems including liver failure.

 - have heart failure or other heart conditions.
-If you have heart failure, it may get worse while you take INFLECTRA.
+If you have heart failure, it may get worse while you receive INFLECTRA.

 - have or have had any type of cancer.